mgarciaortiz/gitIntro/README.md

 - With your browser pointing to your forked repo on GitHub, click the 'New Pull Request' button and give the PR a title such as “Add my bio details” and in the comment section add a rationale for your request, for example "I'd like to add my details to your repo so you can see my programming interests".

-- Click the "Create Pull Request" button.
+- Click the “Create Pull Request” button.
 This will send a message to the author of the repo you forked with the details of the changes you are requesting.
-It is now up to them to accept or reject your request!
+It is now up to them to accept or reject your request.
+If they accept it, you will both now have a copy of a jointly authored repo!

-- If a colleague completing this exercise has forked your original repo (hopefully they have), you will receive a notification from GitHub that a PR has been made.
-If you are happy with their addition (hopefully you will be), accept their PR.
-You should now have a repo jointly authored by you and any other colleagues who have forked your repo and submitted a PR to you.